yuvalif/immigrants_model/README.md

 Other executables are used as utility programs mainly to log all internal state transitions of the model, for debugging purposes.

+The branch "men" holds thr latest code for modeling the behaviour of men, this includes both the regular model and the reduced one.
 The two aother branches of the code: "women" and "reduced_women" are two recent variants of the model, where the behavior of the women is modeled.